 The capital of banks and investment firms in the European Union (the "EU") is subject to the legal framework of CRR/CRD IV and the BRRD.
-Recently a new legislative package for further reduction of banking risk (including CRD V,CRR II and BRRD II) has been adopted, most of which became effective from December 2020.
-On 12 May 2021, a new law for the implementation of the directives forming part of the referred legislative package into Estonian national law was adopted by the Estonian Parliament, wherefore the requirements introduced by, amongst others, CRD V and BRRD II are expected to be implemented in Estonia in the immediate future once the new law adopted is published and enters into force.
-Implementation of the CRD V/CRR II requirements will necessitate significant changes to the Bank's procedures, rules and reporting systems, as well as to the calculation systems of the capital requirements applicable to the Bank.
-The Bank currently expects that the direct technical cost (including salary cost of involved employees) to implement these changes will be approximately \notin 200 thousand.
+Recently a new legislative package for further reduction of banking risk (including CRD V, CRR II and BRRD II) has been adopted, most of which became effective from December 2020.
+In June 2021, the law implementing the directives forming part of the referred legislative package into Estonian national law entered into force.
+Implementation of such amendments will likely necessitate significant changes to the Bank's procedures, rules and reporting systems, as well as to the calculation systems of the capital requirements applicable to the Bank.

 As part of the crisis resolution plan provided for in the BRRD (as amended), as implemented in Estonia, the minimum requirement for own funds and eligible liabilities ("MREL") obliges banks and banking group's to have sufficient own funds and unsecured long-term liabilities that can be used to cover losses under the crisis resolution plan.
-For the LHV Group (of which the Bank is a major part), the Estonian Financial Supervisory Authority (the "EFSA") has set the MREL limit at 5.79 per cent. and has stated that from the middle of 2021 the limit will increase to 10.15 per cent. (expressed as a percentage of the total exposure measure).
-However, it is expected that EFSA will modify the MREL limit that it has set for the Group in line with the requirements of BRRD II which is being transposed into Estonian legislation.
-As at the end of 2020, the LHV Group's MREL level was 6.38 per cent.
+The Estonian Financial Supervisory Authority (the "EFSA") has set the MREL requirement for the LHV Group (of which the Bank is a major part).
+No separate MREL requirement has currently been applied for the Bank.

-In 2018, the Bank was designated as another systemically important institution in Estonia ("O-SIIs") and has as a result become subject to the other systemically important institutions buffer, which was set at 0.5 per cent. in 2018 and 1.0 per cent. in 2019 and in 2020.
+In 2018, the Bank was designated as a systemically important institution in Estonia ("O-SIIs") and is accordingly subject to the other systemically important institutions buffer, which stands at 1.5 per cent. as at the date of this Prospectus.
 The Bank is also subject to the systemic risk buffer which was lowered from 1.0 per cent to 0.0 per cent. as of 1 May 2020 by the Bank of Estonia.
 The cut was made to cover possible credit losses and provide additional credit support in response to the expected economic downturn as a consequence of the Coronavirus pandemic.
 The systemic risk buffer is reviewed annually.
-The buffer requirement applies to the total risk exposure of systemically important institutions and must be met by common equity tier 1 own funds.
+The requirement for the countercyclical buffer is at 0.0 per cent. as at the date of this Prospectus but will increase to 1.0 per cent. as of 7 December 2022.